kubernetes/enhancements/keps/sig-instrumentation/2831-kubelet-tracing/README.md

       of a node? **No, restarting the kubelet with feature-gate disabled will disable tracing**

 ##### Does enabling the feature change any default behavior?
-  No. The feature is disabled unlesss the feature gate is enabled and the TracingConfiguration is populated in Kubelet Configuration.
+  No. The feature is disabled unless the feature gate is enabled and the TracingConfiguration is populated in Kubelet Configuration.
   When the feature is enabled, it doesn't change behavior from the users' perspective; it only adds tracing telemetry.

 ##### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?